mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 - Buy With Cards Button:
   - Emails aren't working
-  - Make submit buttons bigger (across the page like we used to do in PWA)
-  - "Order from Mathnasium of New Tampa" not Julie and Autumn.
+  - Make submit buttons bigger (across the page like we used to do in PWA) DONE - "Order from Mathnasium of New Tampa" not Julie and Autumn.
+    DONE- Fix background gray color
+    DONE- Make product picture the link, not the button

 # Improvements and Tasks